-i.
+j.
 Inquires.
-The Act, RCW 42.56 requires Public Records Requests to be for existing, identifiable, public records.
+The Act, chapter 42.56 RCW, requires Public Records Requests to be for existing, identifiable, public records.
 Requests asking for explanations or asking questions are not requests for existing, identifiable public records under the Act.

 Section 6.
-Processing public records requests
+Processing public records requests.

-a.
+- a.
 Providing "fullest assistance".
-These Rules and related policies and procedures identify how the City will provide full access to public records, protect records from damage or disorganization, prevent excessive interference with other essential functions of the agency, provide fullest assistance to requestors and provide the most timely possible action on public records requests.

-All assistance necessary to help requestors locate particular responsive records shall be provided by the Public Records Officer, provided that the giving of such assistance does not unreasonably disrupt the daily operations of the Public Records Center or other duties of any assisting employee(s) in other City departments.
+These Rules and related policies and procedures identify how the City will provide full access to public records, protect records from damage or disorganization, prevent excessive interference with other essential functions of the City, provide fullest assistance to requestors and provide the most timely possible action on public records requests. - All assistance necessary to help requestors locate particular responsive records shall be provided by the Public Records Officer, provided that the giving of such assistance does not disrupt the operations of the Public Records Officer or other duties of any assisting employee(s) in other City departments. - b.

-- b.
 Order for processing requests.
-The Public Records Officer will process requests in the order allowing the most requests to be processed in the most efficient manner. - c.
+The Public Records Officer will process requests in the order that the Public Records Officer believes will allow the most requests to be processed in the most efficient manner. - c.
 Acknowledging receipt and fulfilling requests.
 Within five business days of receipt of the request, the Public Records Officer will do one or more of the following: - 1.
-Make the record available for inspection or copying; - 2.
-If copies are requested and payment of a deposit for the copies, if any, is made or terms of payment are agreed upon, send the copies to the requestor; - 3.
-Acknowledge that the request has been received and provide a reasonable estimate of when records will be available; - 4.
-If the request is unclear or does not sufficiently identify the requested records, request clarification from the requestor.
-Such clarification may be requested and provided by telephone; or - 5.
-Deny the request.

-The City may respond to a request to provide access to a public record by providing the requestor with a link to the City's web site containing an electronic copy of that record except that if the requestor notifies the city that he or she cannot access the records through the internet, then the city must provide copies of the record or allow the requestor to view copies using a city computer, if one is available.

-d.
+Provide the record; - 2.
+Provide an internet address and link on the City's website to the specific records requested, except that if the requestor notifies the City that he or she cannot access the records through the internet, then the City will allow the requestor to view records using a City computer.
+In the alternative, the requestor may modify the request to be for records in a different format and pay any associated fees. - 3.
+Acknowledge that the City has received the request and provide a reasonable estimate of time the City anticipates responding to the request; - 4.
+Acknowledge that the City has received the request and ask the requestor to provide clarification for a request that in unclear, and provide, to the greatest extent possible, a reasonable estimate of time the City anticipates responding to the request for any portion that is clear or if the request is not clarified or - 5.
+Deny the public record request. - d.
+Communication Encouraged.
+Requestors are encouraged to contact the Public Records Officer with any questions or concerns regarding their request. - e.
 Reasonable estimate of time to fully respond.
-If not able to respond within the five- business-day period, the Public Records Officer must provide a reasonable estimate of the time it will take to fully respond to the request.
-Additional time may be needed to clarify the scope of the request, locate and assemble the records, redact confidential information, prepare an/Exemption/Redaction log for exempt or redacted records, notify third party persons or agencies affected by the request and/or consult with the City Attorney about whether the records are exempt from disclosure.
+If the City is not able to provide the responsive records within the five- business- day period, the Public Records Officer will provide a reasonable estimate of the time it will take to fully respond to the request.
+Additional time may be needed to clarify the scope of the request, locate and assemble the records, redact confidential information, prepare an Exemption/Redaction log for exempt or redacted records, notify third party persons or agencies affected by the request and/or consult with the City Attorney about whether the records are exempt from disclosure.

 The Public Records Officer should briefly explain the basis for the time estimated to respond.
-Should an extension of time be necessary to fulfill the request, the Public Records Officer will provide a revised estimate and the basis for the time estimated to respond.
+The time estimated to respond is not binding on the City, but should an extension of time be necessary to fulfill the request, the Public Records Officer will notify the requestor and provide a revised estimate and the basis for the time estimated to respond.